-2016 donor impact: 6.8% more undergraduates participated in leadership development.
+2017 donor impact: 3.8% more undergraduates participated in leadership development than the previous year.

-It is with deep appreciation and gratitude that we present the 2016 Annual Report.
-In 2016, the Phi Delta Theta Foundation continued its momentum by receiving $2.5 million from students, alumni, parents, and friends of the Fraternity from 3,411 donors.
-Thank you to our donors who are moving us forward at an unprecedented rate.
+It is with deep appreciation and gratitude that we present the 2017 Annual Report.
+In 2017, the Phi Delta Theta Foundation continued its momentum by receiving 4,539 gifts of $2.9 million from students, alumni, parents, and friends of the Fraternity.
+Thank you to our generous donors who are moving us forward at an unprecedented rate.

-Here are some key results from your generosity that have made Phi Delt stronger:
+Here are some key results from your selfless stewardship of our Fraternity that have made Phi Delt ever stronger:

-- A 6.8% increase in number of undergraduates who attended in-person leadership development conferences.
+- 2,000 undergraduates attended in-person leadership development conferences

-- Honors College of Leadership welcomed 50 Whole Man Scholars.
+- Honors College of Leadership welcomed 80 Whole Man Scholars

-- $214,227 awarded in scholarships and fellowships to undergraduate and graduate members.
+- $230,000 awarded in scholarships and fellowships to undergraduate and graduate members

-- Phi Delta Theta Foundation assets ranked #4 of all fraternities.
+- Phi Delta Theta Foundation assets under active management remain ranked #4 of all fraternities

 Nothing is more vital to the growth of the Foundation than to recognize those who faithfully give of their time, talents and funds because they believe in the work of the Phi Delta Theta Fraternity.
 Thank you!